dataplayer12/carnd-1-4/README.md

 - Next we flatten the output of the previous layer into a 1-D tensor of size `7680`. (line 91)
 - We want to add a dense layer.
 In order to prevent overfitting, we add a dropout layer with a drop probability of 0.3. (line 94)
 - After dropout, we add a dense layer with `256` neurons. (line 97)
 - Finally we have a dense layer with one neuron predicting the driving command of the car.
-Importantly, we use `tanh` activation in this last layer to scale the output in the range [-1,1]. (line 100)
+Importantly, we use `tanh` activation in this last layer to scale the output in the range [-1,1]. (line 100) The activation `tanh` allowed the model to make driving predictions which were realistic.
+The `tanh` also smoothed large gradients, especially at the beginning of the training, which were causing the model to go haywire.

 #### 2. Attempts to reduce overfitting in the model